wallberg-umd/dcfug2016-09/index.md

 ### Why

-<b>Provide users with single search box</b>
-- familiar Google search experience
-- obviates need to know the data source upfront
-- search results guide users to relevant source(s)

---

-### Why

 <b>Metasearch solution hasn’t worked</b>
 - single search box with federated search and real-time aggregated result list
 - shown to be too slow, poor search interface and capabilities, poor vendor support

 --

+### Why

+<b>Provide users with single search box</b>
+- one place to start
+- obviates need to know the data source upfront
+- search results guide users to relevant sources and resource types
+- retain native interface, which provides optimized display, navigation, and advanced search for the source data

+--

-How
+### How

+<b>Technology</b>
-Technology - local system executes multiple searches against source system APIs, but does not attempt to aggregate the results; one open-source tool available is QuickSearch, provided by NCSU Libraries.
+- local system executes multiple searches against source system APIs, but does not attempt to aggregate the results
+- results presented as they are available
+- open-source tools available, eg:
+	- [QuickSearch](http://www.lib.ncsu.edu/reports/quicksearch), provided by North Carolina State University
+	- [VuFind](https://vufind-org.github.io/vufind/), provided by Villanova University

+--

+### How

+<b>Evaluation process</b>
+- explore publications and peer institution experiences
+- begin with prototype systems for internal evaluation
-Evaluation process - explore publications and peer institution experiences; build prototype systems then move to beta systems for end user feedback; ensure data collection and review process in place from the start
+- move to beta systems for end user feedback
+- ensure data collection and review process in place from the start

 --